tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 </div>
 ---

-This tutorial series assumes you are comfortable with Python, and have a very basic knowledge of Godot (i.e., you have familiarised yourself with the basic layout of the software—just search for a Godot introduction video if you need to).
+The first half of this post is focused purely on setting up the framework upon which the rest of our game features will be built.
+It assumes you are quite comfortable with Python and GDScript.
+Anyone less than comfortable is still encouraged to read up to and including the [tip for the lazy](#tip-for-the-lazy) section for instructions to get the bare minimum setup and skip to the less scary part.

 ---
 [If you prefer, you can view this lesson on YouTube](https://youtu.be/0PEFkDAokRI).
-The YouTube video is a different experience, and does contain slightly more explanation for each line of code. **If you are not 100% comfortable with Python or Godot, the best way to follow this lesson is to watch you video, and use this blog as a reference.**
+The YouTube video is a different experience, and does contain slightly more explanation for each line of code. **If you are not 100% comfortable with Python or Godot, the best way to follow this lesson is to watch the YouTube video, and use this blog as a reference.**
 <center><iframe style="max-width: 750px; width: 100%;" width="560" height="315" src="https://www.youtube.com/embed/0PEFkDAokRI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 ---